unused/ruby-ftw/slides.md

 interactive ruby irb...

+1 # responds with the result of the last statement
 1 + 1 # ruby has scalar types, like integers
 1.0 + 1.0 # floats
-"foobar" # for sure also strings
+"foobar" # for sure also strings in double or single quotes
-:foobar # and to optimize memory using strings in code, it provides symbols
+# and to optimize memory, it provides symbols as alternatives to string in your
+# code.
+:foobar
-# don't mind any details on symbols, we won't need them
+# don't mind any further details on symbols - just remember like strings
 x = [1, "foo", "bar", 2] # other important types are arrays
 x[2] # bar
 x = { one: 1, two: 2, foo: 'bar' } # and hashes
 x[:foo] # bar
+# define methods like this
+def foo
+  return 'bar'
+end
+foo()
+foo # and can also skip the braces.
+# this is something that comes with Ruby: you can often write things in
+# different form that will do the same thing.
+This is necessary when as we
+# want to improve readability.

-# we define a class like this
+# we define a class like this:
 class A
   def foo
-    "first"
-    "last"
+    # here we omit the return statement, a method will always return something
+    # and if not explicitly stated, it will use the last line of code
+    "bar"
   end
 end
 a = A.new

 # calling method foo of object instance stored in a we tend to say: sending
 # message :foo to the instance.
-a.foo # last ... last line is returned, no explicit return required
+a.foo # last ... bar is returned, no explicit return required

-# for sure we could also use an explicit return state but we tend to skip
-# things that are not necessary to improve readability.
-# same goes for braces, not all are required
-a.foo()

 # Note that this allows you to choose what you like best, but most Rubyists
 # tend to same or similar styles over time.
 For sure you can also use static
 # code analyzer that will help you figure out style rule violations, and inform
 # about best practice.

 # as everything is an object, we can send messages to primitives
 1.zero?

-# ... we could even check for the methods available for an object at hand.
+# ... and we could even check for the methods available for an object at hand.
 1.public_methods

+# call some of the public methods, like odd? or even?
 -->

 # Ruby on Rails in Action